cgolden15/help/README.md

 # help
-General repository containing instructions on how to do shit that I don't want to keep explaining
+General repository containing instructions on how to do shit that I don't want to keep explaining.